Showing posts with label Jerry Lee Lewis. Show all posts

 Finger Store

-We rode past the Pinson Mounds sign, I wanted to stop but my husband said, it is just a pile of dirt and it is too hot.
+We rode past the Pinson Mounds sign.
+I wanted to stop, but my husband said, It is just a pile of dirt and it is too hot.

 Pinson Mounds Archaeological Area 2.5 miles

-Finally, we made it to Jackson our first stop was the NC & SL Railroad Museum.
+Finally, we made it to Jackson, our first stop was the NC & SL Railroad Museum.

-There was construction going on the road in front of the museum, we had to take a detour.
+There was construction going on the road in front of the museum, so we had to take a detour.

 Detour sign and Neely House